 There are many things in life that change as we get older.

 As we age, our needs, wants, and obligations alter and we eventually retire from our jobs.
-Although the concept of retirement sounds great, it may be nothing more than a pipe dream if you don’t have sufficient money to fund your it.
+Although the concept of retirement sounds great, it may be nothing more than a pipe dream if you don’t have sufficient money to fund it.

 Many people live with monetary anguish and wish that they had better money management skills in their younger years.
 Not saving for retirement is one of the biggest regrets that retirees deal with.
-Among Millennials, 11 percent are worried about not saving early enough for retirement while 18% among Gen X are worried about this same thing followed by 39 perfect of Baby Boomers (Source).
+Among Millennials, 11 percent are worried about not saving early enough for retirement while 18% of Gen X are worried about this same thing followed by 39 perfect of Baby Boomers (Source).